-What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
+What investments are included under "#2 Not sustainable", what is their purpose and are there any minimum environmental or social safeguards?

-"#2 Other" includes cash or cash equivalents, sovereigns, derivatives or ETFs.
-The investments included under "#2 Other" are used for hedging, liquidity, and efficient portfolio management purposes, while cash is used in the meaning of ancillary liquid assets.
+"#2 Not sustainable" includes cash and derivatives.
+Where derivatives are used for hedging and liquidity purposes, while cash is used in the meaning of ancillary liquid assets.
+The investments in "#2 Not sustainable" need to comply with the Management Company's exclusion policy as the minimum environmental and social safeguards.

-There are currently no minimum environmental or social safeguards for these investments.

-Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
+Is a specific index designated as a reference benchmark to meet the sustainable investment objective?

-Reference benchmarks

-are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.